Art in Architecture

 By the way, the façade image was created from a photograph of a sculpture of Elder Barak by Peter Schipperheyn.
 The designers reduced the photo to a binary black and white image.
 Adobe Photoshop was used to convert it into horizontal bands of black and white of varying thickness.
 Then, the bands were made into vector-based linework to import into 2D and 3D CAD files for fabrication.
-Barak’s face has been brought to life with a series of white fibre-composite panels, designed to create a contrast against the black black balcony slabs of the building.
+Barak’s face has been brought to life with a series of white fiber composite panels, designed to create a contrast against the black black balcony slabs of the building.
 (To check their structural adequacy, a finite element software analysis was done prior to construction.)

 The tower contains a total of 563 apartments and offers a communal sky deck instead of the typical top-floor penthouse.
-The plan is to encourage residents to connect with each other, which is why the shared space includes kitchen and dining facilities, spas, barbeques, and an entertainment center with a 20 seat theater!
+The plan is to encourage residents to connect with each other, which is why the shared space includes kitchen and dining facilities, spas, barbecues, and an entertainment center with a 20 seat theater!

 The north and west facades of the building are designed with a vibrant interpretation of topographic maps.
-This colour scheme continues in the lobby and is also present in the apartments.
+This color scheme continues in the lobby and is also present in the apartments.
 In the words of another juror, Karl Fender, Fender Katsalidis Architects, ‘The powerful integration of art and respect for the indigenous history of Melbourne are clearly within the façade treatments of the building.’

-Designed for short-term residents who move in and out frequently and are not likely to need much furniture, the apartments come with built-in wardrobes, entertainment cabinets and kitchen counters.
+Designed for short-term residents who move in and out frequently and are not likely to need much furniture, the apartments come with built-in wardrobes, entertainment cabinets, and kitchen counters.
 With a 5-star rating from the Green Building Council of Australia, this building is certainly a worthy finalist.